MicrosoftDocs/cpp-docs/docs/how-to-report-a-problem-with-the-visual-cpp-toolset.md

 1. In the developer command prompt console window, enter the command **cl /P** *arguments* *modulename.ixx*, where *arguments* is the list of arguments captured above, and *modulename.ixx* is the name of the file that creates the module interface.

+After you have generated the preprocessed files, its a good idea to make sure the problem still repros using the preprocessed file.

+#### To confirm that the error still repros with the preprocessed file

+1. In the developer console window, change back to the directory that contains your repro project.

+1. Enter the command **cl** *arguments* **/TP** *filename*.i as above, to compile the preprocessed file as if it were a C++ source file.

+1. Confirm that the problem is still reproduced by the preprocessed file.

-Finally, attach the preprocessed repros (*filename*.i and *modulename*.i) along with the .ifc output to your report.
+Finally, attach the preprocessed repro files (*filename*.i and *modulename*.i) along with the .ifc output to your report.

 ### Link repros